chiomavera/beauty-landing-page/README.md

 # Beauty-landing
-This is a personal project for improving my responsive design skills.
+this is a landing page for a beauty salon. it is built with the aim of converting visitors to paying clients.
-This work is built with the use of html, css and bootstrap.
+This work is built with the use of html, css, bootstrap and JavaScript.
 The inspiration behind this work is beauty. it is a work in progress.
 Demo link: https://chiomavera.github.io/Beauty-landing/
-Best interact with a large screen.